Please enable JavaScript

 Associations actifs acide glycolique.

-Which active ingredients should be combined with glycolic acid?
+Which active ingredients can glycolic acid be combined with?

-Published on September 4, 2025, by Stéphanie, PhD, Doctorate in Life and Health Sciences — 20 min of reading
+Published on August 26, 2021, updated on November 4, 2025, by Stéphanie, PhD, Doctorate in Life and Health Sciences — 16 min of reading

-The combination of glycolic acid with the retinoids is based on the complementarity of their mechanisms of action.
-The retinoids, whether that be retinol, retinal or retinoic acid, are vitamin A derivatives renowned for their ability to normalise cell turnover, reduce inflammation and stimulate collagen synthesis, rendering them particularly effective at reducing blemishes and fading acne scars.
-By combining the keratolytic effects of glycolic acid with those of the retinoids, one achieves a valuable synergy for acne-prone skin or skin displaying pigmentary irregularities.
+The combination of glycolic acid with retinoids is based on the complementarity of their mechanisms of action.
+Retinoids (retinol, retinal, retinoic acid, etc.) are renowned for their ability to normalise cell turnover, reduce inflammation and stimulate collagen synthesis, thereby contributing to the reduction of blemishes and acne scarring.
+Combined with the keratolytic properties of theglycolic acid, they provide a particularly beneficial synergy for acne-prone skin or skin exhibiting pigment irregularities.

-A twelve-week study evaluated the efficacy of the combination of glycolic acid (12%) and retinoic acid (0.025%) in 35 patients aged between 17 and 34 years with acne scarring.
-The results showed a significant improvement in scarring in 91.4% of the patients, demonstrating that this combination effectively reduces the appearance of acne scars and can minimise the need for more invasive treatments.
+A twelve-week clinical study involving 35 patients aged 17 to 34 years assessed the efficacy of a combination of glycolic acid (12%) and retinoic acid (0.025%).
+The results revealed a significant improvement in scarring in 91.4% of participants, confirming the efficacy of this combination and its potential as an alternative to more invasive treatments.

 Although combining glycolic acid with retinoids is effective, we do not recommend this combination for sensitive skin.